2025 Togolese Gen Z protests: Background

 In 2024 and early 2025 the Togolese government introduced a new constitutional change: they aimed to convert the presidential system into a parliamentary or semi‑parliamentary system, creating the role of “President of the Council of Ministers”, which was then given to Faure Gnassingbè in May 2025.
-That new role reportedly has no term limits, and allows the former President to remain in power indefinitely via parliamentary re‑election, rather than direct presidential elections.
+That new role reportedly has no term limits, and allows the former president to remain in power indefinitely via parliamentary re‑election, rather than direct presidential elections.
 Critics were quick to call it a “constitutional coup”, and so were multiple people who took it to the streets.

 Other factors that contributed to the protests were the energy cost spike, miserable living conditions, high youth unemployment, the sense that the government is failing to deliver basic services and a feel of being marginalized and disconnected from political power.

 Online dissent had been shown as early as April 2025.

 Events

-Following the arrest of the popular Togolese rapper, Aamron alongside another 34 young people.
-The officials beat him with ropes and slapped him continiously, accusing him of having incited an anti-government demonstration in the past.
+Aamron, a Togolese rapper, was arrested alongside another 34 young people.
+The officials beat him with ropes and slapped him continuously, accusing him of having incited an anti-government demonstration in the past.
 After his arrest, there were various protests held on 5 June 2025, which lasted up to 6 June 2025, and led to the Togolese armed forces reacting in a significantly aggressive manner, leading to the death of at least seven people.
 This was the first instance of public insurgency within this wave of protests.
-One day later, the rapper, was released after being tortured for an entire day whilst being filmed.
+One day later, the rapper was released after being tortured for an entire day whilst being filmed.
 80 additional people were arrested by the end of the protests.

-As time passed by, youth and civil society organizations (especially the "Hands off my Constitution" Movement) started to prepare an organized protest within Lomè.
+As time passed by, youth and civil society organizations (especially the "Hands off my Constitution" Movement) started to prepare an organized protest within Lomé.
 They ultimately organized a protest that would start on June 26, and would eventually end on June 28.
-They protesters blocked roads, set up concrete block barricades, businesses remained closed, people burned tyres and threw projectiles at security forces.
+The protesters blocked roads, set up concrete block barricades, businesses remained closed, people burned tyres and threw projectiles at security forces.

 Military jeeps were deployed as reinforcements in some areas and at least 10 people were arrested.
 Allegedly, the Togolese armed forces performed arbitrary arrests, beating civilians with batons and ropes, stole property and destroyed private property.
 7 people were reported dead, including some minors (the youngest of which were a 15 years old and a 13 years old).
 Due to the role of the internet in gathering support for the demonstrations, Togo tightened restrictions on the internet and various social medias.

 The Togolese government later stated that the surge in protests was tied to the increase in "misinformation" and "troublemakers" within the nation, justifying the change in policy towards social medias.
 On 1 July ECOWAS called for restraint on all sides, but stated their support for Togo, claiming that they "remained available to contribute to efforts to preserve social peace in the Togolese Republic".

-By 10 July 2025, it was confirmed that at least 100 people were arrested during protests up until now.
+On 10 July 2025, it was confirmed that at least 100 people had been arrested during protests.